a-ngo/voyager/README.md

 *The composable dashboard: all-time return and net-worth-goal KPIs, a portfolio-vs-MSCI World performance chart, current-vs-target allocation drift, and an allocation breakdown — drag/resize widgets from the registry.
-All screenshots in this README use a synthetic 3-year sample portfolio.*
+All screenshots use a synthetic 3-year sample portfolio in the Ion theme (one of five — see Themes below).*

 ## Features